kennethprose/MinecraftModManager/README.md

 ## Features

--   Add mods to your Minecraft server by ID or slug.
+-   Add mods to your Minecraft server.
--   Remove mods from your Minecraft server by ID or slug.
+-   Remove mods from your Minecraft server.
--   Check if all your mods are compatible with a specified Minecraft version.
+-   Check if all your mods are compatible with a new Minecraft version.
 -   Update all mods with available updates with one command.

 ## Installation